Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 await gapi.client.chat.spaces.completeImport({name: 'name'});

 /*
-Creates a named space.
+Creates a space with no members.
+Can be used to create a named space.
 Spaces grouped by topics aren't supported.
 For an example, see [Create a space](https://developers.google.com/workspace/chat/create-spaces).
 If you receive the error message `ALREADY_EXISTS` when creating a space, try a different `displayName`.
 An existing space within the Google Workspace organization might already use this display name.
+If you're a member of the [Developer Preview program](https://developers.google.com/workspace/preview), you can create a group chat in import mode using `spaceType.GROUP_CHAT`.
 Requires [user authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user).
 */
 await gapi.client.chat.spaces.create({});